Taysiabee/readme-popsicle/readme.md

 # How to use my damn Popsicle() plugin!

 ## 1. Start by making a popsicle function.
+Everything below will go   inside of this function.

 A) With this function you're going to use an argument of **options**. (in case later you'd like to add more)